Skip to content

 https://mcp.xmemory.ai/instance/<instance_id>

-For the Codex CLI, add xmemory as an MCP server with the instance URL — the same command the Connect page generates:
+For the Codex CLI, add xmemory as an MCP server with the instance URL, then sign in:

 Terminal window